chainstack/docs/docs/operations/ethereum/using-metamask-with-chainstack.md

 # Using MetaMask with Chainstack

-You can set your [MetaMask](https://metamask.io/) to interact your Ethereum nodes deployed with Chainstack.
+You can set your [MetaMask](https://metamask.io/) to interact through your Ethereum nodes deployed with Chainstack.

-1. Open your MetaMask and then the network selector:
+1. Open your MetaMask and click the network selector:

 ![Network Selector](./assets/using-metamask-wth-chainstack/metamask-network-selector.png)